aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 Event handler for Amazon API Gateway REST/HTTP APIs and Application Loader Balancer (ALB).

-!!! info "This is currently in Beta as we want to hear feedback on UX."

 ### Key Features

 * Lightweight routing to reduce boilerplate for API Gateway REST/HTTP API and ALB